FrancisBanville/ms_interpreting_probabilities/README.md

 the expression.
 The outcome of each of these probabilistic events, along with common models used for estimation, is presented alongside examples of studies that employed them (with specific variables indicated in parentheses, when applicable).
-The boxes in this study that address them are also specified.
 The study marked with an asterisk has been conducted on binary interaction networks.
-{#tbl:prob}
+The boxes in our study that discuss these expressions are also specified. {#tbl:prob}

 ## How are local probabilistic interactions estimated?